-E. DUTIES AND RESPONSIBILITIES
+F. DUTIES AND RESPONSIBILITIES

 - To assist the Board in discharging its statutory duties and responsibilities relating to accounting policies and procedure as well as reporting practices of the Company and the Group in accordance with Generally Accepted Accounting Practices. - 2.
-To review, assess, evaluate, approve and/or report to the Board on the following: - (a) with External Auditors - i. the annual audit plan, auditors' report and management letter and management's response to the management letter. - ii. their evaluation of the system of internal controls. - iii. issues and/or findings arising from audits and management's response. - iv. the recommendation of nomination and re-appointment of the external auditors, the audit fee and any questions of resignation and dismissal to the Board of Director. - the suitability and independence of the external auditors, including reveiwing the external auditors' non-audit services.
+To review, assess, evaluate, approve and/or report to the Board on the following:

+(a) External Auditors

+- the annual audit plan, auditors' report and management letter and management's response to the management letter. - ii. their evaluation of the system of internal controls. - iii. issues and/or findings arising from audits and management's response. - iv. the recommendation of nomination and re-appointment of the external auditors and audit fee, after reviewing the suitability, resources, competency and independence of the external auditors. - v. make appropriate recommendations to the Board on matters of resignation, dismissal or cessation of office of the external auditors and secure the reason of such resignation, dismissal or cessation of office - vi. the suitability and independence of the external auditors, including reveiwing the external auditors' non-audit services.

-(b) the Internal Audit Functions
+(b) Internal Audit Functions

-- i. the adequacy of the scope, functions, competency and resource of internal audit functions and that it has the necessary authority to carry out its work. - ii. the audit plan of work programme, process, the results of internal audit programme, processes or investigation undertaken and whether or not appropriate action is taken on the recommendations. - iii.
-Review any special audit which the Audit Committee deems necessary.
+- i. the adequacy of the scope, competency and resource of internal audit functions and that it has the necessary authority to carry out its work. - ii. the internal audit plan, process, the results of internal audit assessment or investigation undertaken and whether or not appropriate action is taken on the recommendations. - iii. review any special audit which the AC deems necessary. - iv. annually assess the performance of services provided by the internal auditors.